 Nelson William Wolff has represented Bexar County in various political offices since 1971, when he was elected to the Texas House of Representatives.
 After that he was elected to the Texas Senate in 1973, the San Antonio City Council in 1987 and he served as Mayor of San Antonio from 1991 to 1995.
 He currently serves as Bexar County Judge, a position he was appointed to in 2001 and has since been elected to five times, most recently in November 2018.
 He is only the second person in more than a century to serve as both Mayor of San Antonio and Bexar County Judge.

 He initiated the County's effort to successfully convince voters to approve a visitor tax-backed bond package for $415 million using a mixture of hotel occupancy and motor vehicle rental taxes.
 Those bond funds aided in the construction of 13 amateur sports facilities, the Tobin Center for the Performing Arts, improvements to the Community Arenas including the Freeman Coliseum and AT&T Center, and improvements to the San Antonio River.
 The eight-mile Mission Reach of the San Antonio River is a community investment that returned the river to its meandering natural state.
+River improvements proved vital to the UNESCO World Heritage designation for the Spanish colonial missions on San Antonio’s South Side.
 All together the Mission Reach and the surrounding public lands comprise a park in the middle of San Antonio's South Side that is three times the size of Central Park.

 In July 2008, Judge Wolff and Commissioners Court approved a $900 million plan backed by bonds issued over three years to build a new trauma center and provide other improvements for the University Health System.